-Many of our facilities are open until 7 p.m. on weekdays to accommodate the busy lives of our patients.
+Many of our facilities are open until 6 p.m. on weekdays to accommodate the busy lives of our patients.
 We typically have appointments for pain management services available between 10 a.m. and 7 p.m.
-Our Manchester office and surgery center opens at 9 a.m.
+See all our locations and hours here.

 We don’t use a cookie-cutter approach to wellness.
 Every patient receives a customized care plan, so it’s difficult to predict how many appointments you will need.
 Some patients only need one appointment while others return multiple times over a series of weeks or months.
 The good news – or bad news, depending on how much you enjoy coming – is that you aren’t likely to visit us forever.
 We help get you better, and then we send you on your way with tools to manage your pain and prevent future ailments.